EricFan24/CS4156_TeamAkea/README.md

 The project is implemented with Windows OS and Python3.

-## Features implemented in first iteration
+## Features implemented
+- Allow users to register to the service, i.e, user creates login-password credential for them
+- Generate access token for the user to log in

-- Parse news articles from [USA Today](https://www.usatoday.com/), [NY Times](https://www.nytimes.com/), and [NBC News](https://www.nbcnews.com/).
+- Parse news articles and extract content from [USA Today](https://www.usatoday.com/), [NY Times](https://www.nytimes.com/), and [NBC News](https://www.nbcnews.com/).
 - Automatically extract keywords from article titles and generate a list of tags for the article.
+- Predict categories the article belongs to.
+For example, the article might belong to 'POLITICS', 'WELLNESS' etc.
 - Query articles with one or multiple keywords.
+Keywords can include the generated tags, categories as well as the Author Name.
+- Creation of client that uses the service.

 ## Video Demo
 - First iteration demo: https://youtu.be/QXQI32gLffQ